pkamble35/employee-tracker/README.md

 ## Installation
 Below command should be executed node index.js
 ## Usage
-Use this application to generate Readme.md file for your github project.
+Use this application to manage and track employees.
 ## Contribution
 To contribute to this project, please make sure you follow the guidelines in The Contributor Covenant as general guidelines.
 ## Test